Your Wednesday Briefing – The New York Times

-Wanderlust: We asked four Travel contributors to share their memories of trips that still impart a sense of wonder and hope.
-The journeys include a bittersweet return to Hyderabad, India, and a college student’s self-discovery in Australia.
+Snapshot: Above, the golden lion tamarin, which lives only in Brazil.
+There are about 2,500 tamarins in the wild today, and conservationists are hoping to ensure the monkeys ’survival by expanding the natural habitat.

+Back with Brady: Rob Gronkowski, the All-Pro tight end who left the N.F.L. after the 2018 season, plans to return to the league to reunite with Tom Brady, his New England Patriots teammate, on the Tampa Bay Buccaneers.

 What we're reading: This remembrance in Rolling Stone.
-Kevin McKenna, a deputy editor on the Business desk, suggests this “wonderful account of the avid concert-going life of my friend Ron Louie,” a designer who helped The Times start its first website in the 1990s.
-I died of complications from the coronavirus in March.
+Kevin McKenna, a Business editor, suggests this “wonderful account of the avid concert-going life of my friend Ron Louie,” a designer who helped The Times start its first website in the 1990s.
+I died of complications from the coronavirus last month.

 Now, a break from the news